-As a part of our new maudern people campaign, we asked New York-based photographer Sharon Radisch for insights on modern intimacy in a time of mandated isolation.
+As a part of our maudern people series, we asked New York-based photographer Sharon Radisch for insights on modern intimacy in a time of mandated isolation.
+She has been featured in Architectural Digest, Bon Appetit, The New York Times, to name a few.
+She is also founder of en ville, a digital platform for fashion, art, and design.

 With social distancing & quarantine, how has intimacy and human contact changed?